cawasser/widget-workshop/readme.md

 seems that Draggables must be inside a Droppable, not just inside a DragDropContext. this is just what the JS tutorial, through part 4, does.
 Might be some other configuration that removes this requirements (since we don't need to support dropping back on the data-sources list anyway)

+## Danger Will Robinson!

+If you need to update the react-table library, be sure to both:

+1. update the version number in project.clj
+2. run `lein uberjar`
+3. run `lein install`
+4. restart `shadow-cljs watch :app` so it picks recognized the updated CLJS dependency(ies)